it-amanuens/rodatraden/README.md

 9. If everything went well and it is all set up, start the server by running `python manage.py runserver`.
 Your local version should then be accessible via 127.0.0.1:8000 in your browser.
 Congratulations!

+10. Take down the project again to create the new superuser (ctrl + c to shutdown server).
+    This user is used for manage the instance and setup courses and can be created with:
+    `python manage.py createsuperuser`
+    Restart the server (step 9).

 ### Production